Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Abstract

 \section{Abstract}

 We study the interior of black holes in the presence of charged scalar hair of small amplitude $\epsilon$ on the event horizon and show their terminal boundary is a crushing Kasner-like singularity.
-These spacetimes are spherically symmetric, spatially homogeneous and they differ significantly from the hairy black holes with uncharged matter previously studied in \emph{[M. Van de Moortel, Violent nonlinear collapse inside charged hairy black holes, arxiv.2109.10932]} in that the electric field is dynamical.
+These spacetimes are spherically symmetric, spatially homogeneous and they differ significantly from the hairy black holes with uncharged matter previously studied in \emph{[M. Van de Moortel, Violent nonlinear collapse inside charged hairy black holes, Arch.
+Rational.
+Mech.
+Anal., 248, 89, 2024]} in that the electric field is dynamical and subject to the backreaction of charged matter.
+We prove this charged backreaction causes drastically different dynamics compared to the uncharged case that ultimately impact the formation of the spacelike singularity, exhibiting novel phenomena such as